Anesthesia and Perioperative Care

 140.06: PAIN MANAGEMENT

-This course in pain management allows students to participate in the assessment and treatment of patients with chronic pain in an outpatient setting.
-Morning lectures, journal clubs and multidisciplinary treatment plan meetings comprise the didactic portion, while outpatient pain management evaluations and interventional procedures with faculty, fellows and residents provide the clinical portion.
+This course in pain management allows students to participate in the assessment and treatment of patients with complex chronic pain or cancer pain in both inpatient and outpatient settings.
+Morning lectures, journal clubs and multidisciplinary treatment plan meetings comprise the didactic portion, while pain management evaluations and interventional procedures with faculty, fellows and residents provide the clinical portion.

 Chronic musculoskeletal low back pain, neck pain, and joint pain; chronic neuropathic pain, such as radiculopathies, neuropathies, and complex regional pain syndromes; chronic headache; cancer pain.

 Selected readings will be provided at the start of rotation in either electronic or paper format.

 There are 3-4 attending physicians and 4 pain medicine fellows present each day at the Pain Management Center.
 Two anesthesia residents also rotate through the Pain Center each month.
 Learning and participation in the evaluation and management of chronic pain patients are in a team setting involving attending physician and/or fellow/resident.